IdentityServer/IdentityServer4/docs/topics/mtls.rst

 Mutual TLS support in IdentityServer allows for two features:

 * Client authentication to IdentityServer endpoints using a TLS X.509 client certificate
-* Binding of access tokens to clients using a TLS X.509 client certificate certificate
+* Binding of access tokens to clients using a TLS X.509 client certificate

 ..
-Note:: See `this <https://tools.ietf.org/wg/oauth/draft-ietf-oauth-mtls/>`_ spec for more information
+Note:: See the `"OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens" <https://tools.ietf.org/wg/oauth/draft-ietf-oauth-mtls/>`_ spec for more information

 Setting up MTLS involves a couple of steps.

 Server setup
 ^^^^^^^^^^^^
 It's the hosting layer's responsibility to do the actual validation of the client certificate.
-IdentityServer will then use that information to associate the certificate with a client and embed certificate information in the access tokens.
+IdentityServer will then use that information to associate the certificate with a client and embed the certificate information in the access tokens.

 Depending which server you are using, those steps are different.
 See `this <https://leastprivilege.com/2020/02/07/mutual-tls-and-proof-of-possession-access-tokens-part-1-setup/>`_ blog post for more information.